-To send flowers in memory of Virginia C. Brown (Cummings), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Virginia C. Brown (Cummings), please visit our Heartfelt Sympathies Store.

 Virginia was born February 10, 1941 in the Town of Stockholm, the daughter of the late Matthew and Avis (Latrace) Cummings.
 She attended St. Lawrence Central Schools, where she graduated in 1958 as the Valedictorian of her class.
 In 1981, she graduated Magna Cum Laude from SUNY Potsdam.
 On November 14, 1959, she married Lawrence C. Brown at St. Mary’s Catholic Church, Potsdam with Msgr.
 Francis Devan, officiating.

 Virginia dedicated her life for caring for others including her family.
 It was this dedication that allowed her to work for many years for Sunmount DDSO, retiring as the Program Manager of the Bayley Road facilities.
 She loved and cared for the clients as if they were her own.
 She cherished the time she was able to spend with her family and will fondly be remembered for the many short stories that she wrote throughout her life.